Exclusive: The impact of hybrid cloud on Australia’s DC market

 OW: There are two technologies having a significant impact right now – hyperscale and the utilisation of the hybrid cloud.
 Hyperscale has been built to support the explosion of cloud and the desire for scalability, as a result, we’re seeing demand for high density, high power campuses increase.

-Australia is proving to be a location of increasing activity for the hyperscale data centres, and you can see a number of the Global Technology giants growing their footprint in the country.
+Australia is proving to be a location of increasing activity for the hyperscale data centers, and you can see a number of the Global Technology giants growing their footprint in the country.

 In addition, hybrid cloud is also driving the market.
 With many organisations leveraging a combination of technologies – both on-premise and in the cloud – to host their data, we’ve seen a rise in demand for secure, dedicated connections to the cloud providers.